Some Problems Can’t be Solved

 What happens when children can’t let go of a problem?

 Many years ago, I worked with a child on the autism spectrum.
 She also experienced anxiety and obsessive qualities.
 She always had a problem to discuss.
 I would do activities to process her feelings, work on possible solutions and comfort her when she was distressed.
 I meant well, but it became apparent that somewhere along the road she had decided that she was a victim.
 My well-intended attempts to soothe and help her with problem-solving only resulted in her life revolving around her problems.
 I had to try a different way.
 I instituted a few rules.
-She could talk about her problem to three different people, no more.
+She could talk about her problem with three different people, no more.
 Once she had talked about her problem with her three chosen confidantes she was done talking about it with them.
 During the day she was to focus on what was happening in her daily life and at the end of the day, she could have 15 minutes to vent.

 Sometimes doing the right thing feels wrong